confluentinc/kafka-connect-datagen/README.md

 ...
 ```

-Here is the corresponding field in the schema in Confluent Schema Registry (if you are using Avro format for producing data to Kafka):
+If you are using Avro format for producing data to Kafka, here is the corresponding field in the registered schema in Confluent Schema Registry:

 ```bash
 {"name": "userid", "type": ["null", "string"], "default": null},
 ```

+If you are not using Avro format for producing data to Kafka, there will be no schema in Confluent Schema Registry.